Olivier salad: Latin America

-The dish is also very popular in many Latin American countries where it is called ensalada rusa and has been reduced to its minimum: minced boiled potatoes and carrots, green beans and abundant mayonnaise-based dressing.
+The dish is also common in many Latin American countries where it is called ensalada rusa and has been reduced to its minimum: minced boiled potatoes and carrots, green beans and mayonnaise-based dressing.
 In Argentina, it is usually served on its own as a first course, or with a very thinly sliced beef wrapping called matambre, in a dish called matambre con rusa.
 Argentines of Eastern European Jewish origin may make the salad with tuna.
 In Peru, Chile, Colombia, Venezuela and Argentina, it is a traditional Christmas side dish.
 In the Dominican Republic, the dish is made with diced boiled vegetables including beets, carrots, potatoes and sometimes corn, mixed with mayonnaise and spices.
 It is often served as a side dish.
 The version most frequently prepared and served in Brazil is similar to that in other Latin American countries, and often called simply maionese.